griptape-ai/griptape-nodes-library-googleai/README.md

 # Griptape Nodes: Google AI Library

-This library provides Griptape Nodes for interacting with Google AI services, including the powerful Veo video generation model.
+This library provides Griptape Nodes for interacting with Google AI services, including the powerful Veo video generation model and Imagen image generation models.

 ## Features

-- **Veo Video Generator**: Generate high-quality videos from text prompts using Google's state-of-the-art Veo model.
+- **Veo Text-to-Video Generator**: Generate high-quality videos from text prompts using Google's state-of-the-art Veo model.
+- **Veo Image-to-Video Generator**: Transform images into videos using Google's Veo model.
+- **Imagen Image Generator**: Generate images from text using Google's Imagen text-to-image models.
-- **Video Display**: A dynamic node that displays video players for generated videos directly in the Griptape Nodes UI.
+- **Multi Video Display**: A dynamic node that displays video players for generated videos directly in the Griptape Nodes UI.
-- **Image Generation**: Generate images from text using Google's Imagen text-to-image models.
+- **Last Frame Extractor**: Extract the last frame from a video and output it as an image for further processing.

 ---